DC0308/bank-churn-rate-analysis-powerbi/README.md

-# Customer Churn Analysis Dashboard
+# Bank Customer Churn Analysis Dashboard

 ## Problem Description
 This project involves analyzing customer churn data to identify the factors that contribute to customer attrition.
 The goal is to create a Power BI dashboard that provides insights into customer behavior and highlights key metrics that can help reduce churn rates.